 Please look at the Calmac website for up to date ferry information.

 Local website with massive amount of information relating to Mull and Iona Covid-19: Mull Health.

 Please read the Visit Mull and Iona Visitor Charter here.

-For information on what is open this summer, please visit the Visit Mull and Iona website.
+For information on what will be open in 2021, please visit the Visit Mull and Iona website.

 If you have any queries please get in touch by email.
 In spite of all this we will be giving you a warm welcome, albeit from a social distance!